#TalkingThursday – If you don’t talk about Jesus who will?

 We cannot use a flawed understanding of P.31 to uphold radical feminism.
 As women of faith, we need to revisit our understanding of P.31 and take back our real roles.
 In framing our feminism/biblical womanhood using the P.31 woman, we must first acknowledge that the woman that is being talked about is:

 She has no real name.
 She is just a description of what ONE mother considered to be a virtuous woman for her son.
 Now, we’re all aware of mothers and their high expectations so you can breathe peacefully if you’ve read these verses and felt overwhelmed or panicked because you didn’t feel like you could live up to her standards.

 Secondly, she is a wife.
 This affects the way we apply P.31 to our individual lives.
 There are things she is now able to do effortlessly as a wife, which are only possible because she has been practising those things from singleness.

 Her good charm, attitude and strong work ethic did not manifest because she got married.
 We often think marriage will solve all of a woman’s troubles, but that’s never true.
 If we don’t activate certain abilities while we are single, those struggles will follow us into marriage.

 Lastly, our views on P.31 cannot be read in isolation from Ephesians 6:10-20 or Galatians 5:22-23, 1 Timothy 5 and Titus 2.
 All these passages are as relevant to our feminism and womanhood as Proverbs 31.

-A woman who exhibits the fruits of the Spirit is fulfilling biblical feminism, as much as someone who’s ticking every single box of P.31.
-This is because the whole bible is relevant to framing our feminism and womanhood.
+A woman who exhibits the fruit of the Spirit is fulfilling biblical feminism, as much as someone who’s ticking every single box of P.31.
+This is because the whole Bible is relevant to framing our feminism and womanhood.